Animal Planet filmed Crown Thistle Collies for Discovery Network's DOGS 101!

 Q: Why are your pups so affordable?

-A: Affordibility is part of our sincere commitment to our customers!
 We feel that price is an important factor for many families looking to purchase a Collie and part of our goal as Collie breeders is to provide high quality pups at an affordable price.
 We also consider the fact that our buyers often have to make extended travel arrangements to purchase one of our puppies and we try hard to keep our prices reasonable.

 Q: Why is your application process so easy and friendly?

-A: We feel a special commitment to our buyers to provide excellent customer service right from the very start and that begins during the application process.
 We feel honored that you trust us with such an important task as finding a new family member in the Collie you will someday own.
 We believe the application process can and should be polite, non-intimidating, friendly and respectful of your inquiry while ensuring the future happiness of our pups as well.
 Friendly phone conversations with potential buyers give us the opportunity to learn about your personal circumstances and evaluate the likelyhood of our ability to meet those needs.
 We provide you with as much time as needed to answer your questions fully so you are able to make a good decision.
-Most often, our buyers become extended family members and that means a lot to us!
+Most often, our buyers become extended family members and that means a lot to us.

 Q: Do Collies shed a lot and require a great deal of grooming?

-A: Collies have a thick, beautiful coat that you will want to look its best at all times.
-Their grooming needs are not difficult, a collie should be lightly brushed every other day or so with a thorough brushing about once a week.
+Though their grooming needs are not difficult, a Collie dog should be lightly brushed every other day or so with a thorough brushing about once a week.
 The reward for your effort is minimal shedding and a Collie that looks its best every day.
 A well groomed Collie radiates with classic beauty and is worth the effort!

 Q: Are Collies good with Children?

-Collies are exceptionally good with children.
-They are extremely joyful by nature and simply love the attention and playfulness of children.
-A well bred Collie acts as though it is their duty to diligently watch over their family members as almost a "guardian".
+Collie dogs are extremely joyful by nature and simply love the attention and playfulness of children.
+When well bred and attentively trained, a Collie dog often acts as though it is their duty to diligently watch over their family members as almost a "guardian".
 They are happy to be a part of nearly any activity just as long as they can be with those they love.
 They lavish their families with intense devotion!

 Q: Are females easier to train than males?